Amar Chitra Katha: Creation and influence

+Cultural Impact and Scholarly Criticism

+By 1995, Amar Chitra Katha had published over 500 titles, and prided itself on its scope and completeness on Indian history and cultural heritage.

+Titles are sold not only as individual issues but also as groupings.
+"Stories from the Ramayana" is one such grouping of titles that were originally published separately; in it nine titles relating to the Ramayana are compiled, with their literary source material coming from diverse sources.
+"The Mahabharata in 60 Volumes" in contrast is a pre-planned volume; Pritchett notes the series' lofty dialogue and its skirting of certain ethical issues regarding incidents in the Mahabharata.
+"The Epic of New India" is another series; it narrates an Indian nationalist view of British rule and the independence movement, with heroic, communally united Indians fighting against evil, caricatured British colonialists; in all Amar Chitra Katha comics set in the colonial era, communal conflict is whitewashed.
+Amar Chitra Katha's selection of work on modern history was described by Pritchett (1995) as "invidiously selective"; many of the most notable independence activists (especially women and Muslims) had not received issues up to that point, while Sikh history was given far more extensive coverage.
+Pritchett states Amar Chitra seeks to engage in "cosmic integration" with Krishna as its chosen deity and all other non-human species (Vanara, Rakshasa, Nāga, etc.) subsumed into human forms.

 American scholar Jeremy Stoll has noted that, "As the earliest indigenous comic books in India, the Amar Chitra Katha series set a strong precedent, one which has dictated comics content and style for decades since".
 On the other hand, he noted the series' promotion of "nationalism", and lamented that "as the most widely published and read Indian comics, books from this series are the ones that most scholars [of Indian comics] have focused upon, to the detriment of understanding the wider context of India's comics, storytelling, and visual cultures".

-The stories have often been in the past criticised as distorted depictions of history.
+The stories have often been criticised in the past as distorted depictions of history.
 Another criticism is that comic books, by their very nature, do not reflect the richness and complexity of the oral tradition of Indian mythology in which multiple versions of a story can co-exist simultaneously.

-Response

-The producers and writers did not initially respond to the criticisms.
-Later, they argued that a historical story ought to be presented without any factual distortion.
-They also pointed out that they had published innumerable issues focusing on personal community, and that these depictions were every bit as flattering and respectful as issues on other personalities.
-The Muslim personalities thus eulogized in Amar Chitra Katha include Sakhi Sarwar (Syed Ahmad Sultan), Razia Sultana, Balban, Bahman Shah, Kabir, Babur, Humayun, Sher Shah Suri, Akbar, Tansen, Jehangir, Nur Jehan, Shah Jehan, Taj Mahal and Tipu Sultan among many others.
-Indeed, there is even an issue on the life and message of Jesus Christ, and this issue is twice the length of the normal issues.
-Nevertheless, in reaction to the left-wing criticism, the publishers commissioned a whole new series of issues honouring even more Muslim and Christian personalities, including Abdul Ghaffar Khan, ornithologist Salim Ali, Mother Teresa, Verghese Kurien, Jim Corbett and even rather obscure Muslim personalities like Thanedar Hasan Askari.
-They also included foreign personalities with no direct connection to India, such as Albert Einstein and Pierre & Marie Curie and an issue on the French Revolution.

-The editors are now paying due effort in understanding different version of the mythological stories and accommodating them into regional versions too.
-The new editions have been released featuring regional folktales and local heroes reflecting regional diversity of the country.
-The editors have tried to pay close attention to the changing sensitivities of the people and trying to accommodate the diversity of story telling by giving equal importance to regional versions.

-The portrayals of light-browns, dark-brown skinned heroes like Ram, Krishna are among the most prominent titles covered in Amar Chitra Katha.
-Also, dark skinned servants and subservient women have been swapped for a more neutral skin tone and women who are active influencers in the stories like Ahilyabai Holkar.